WHAT COUNTS AS A DENTAL EMERGENCY?

 You could also participate in activities like recreational biking, tennis, basketball, racquetball, and more.
 Most adults think that an injury won’t happen to them, but even minor damage from a chipped tooth should send you straight to the dentist’s office.

 - SWELLING AND ABSCESSES

 An abscessed tooth can happen to anyone at any time, especially if there has been a trauma to the face.
 An abscessed tooth is an emergency and you need to have an abscess evaluated and treated by a dental professional.
 Causing pain, swelling, inability to chew down, and a high fever, an abscess can quickly take a turn for the worse.
 If you choose not to get treatment, you can find yourself with bigger issues, like losing the infected tooth, the teeth surrounding it, and eventually, the infection spreading to your jaw and bloodstream.
 A ruptured abscess can be a major problem, so find a dentist in Columbus, OH as soon as possible.

 KNOW WHEN TO GET HELP

-As you can see, there are many ways you may experience a dental situation that requires emergency care.
-We want you to bear in mind that if you can’t stop bleeding, you are in unbearable pain, you have lost a tooth or restoration, you have been hit in the face, you feel swelling or a large bump in your gums, then you need to go to a dentist or another medical practice in Charlotte, NC immediately.
-Whether you are a regular patient of DentalWorks – Carmel Village or not, our team of dental professionals will do our best to help you in a dental emergency and restore your oral health.
+As you can see, there are many ways you may experience a situation that requires emergency dental care.
+We want you to bear in mind that if you can’t stop bleeding, you are in unbearable pain, you have lost a tooth or restoration, you have been hit in the face, you feel swelling or a large bump in your gums, then you need to go to a dentist or another medical practice in Columbus, OH immediately.
+Whether you are a regular patient of DentalWorks – Easton or not, our team of dental professionals will do our best to help you in a dental emergency and restore your oral health.